StratoJet-1471/the-managable-list-with-backend_/README.md

+# The managable list
+This is the list of cards with text data, downloaded from the server.
+You can make a selection of cards, search by their text content, you can swap cards using drag-and-drop.
+The sequence of cards and their selection are resistant to page refresh.
+The list is automatically completed when the page is scrolled down.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).